Go Ad-Free

 Antidepressant Discontinuation Syndrome:

 Many antidepressants also affect the reuptake of the neurotransmitters serotonin and norepinephrine.
 For years clinicians thought there would be no consequences after altering brain chemistry with drugs such as desvenlafaxine (Pristiq), duloxetine (Cymbalta) or venlafaxine (Effexor).
 Sudden discontinuation of such drugs can bring on a host of symptoms.
-Here is a link with over 1,300 comments regarding Cymbalta complications:
+Here is a link with over 1,300 comments regarding Cymbalta withdrawal:

 Remember that tramadol not only affects neurotransmitters.
 It is a synthetic cousin of codeine and binds to opioid receptors.
 That means it is weaker than narcotics like hydrocodone or oxycodone.
 But it works in part to ease pain by binding to opioid receptors in the brain.

-Tramadol Side Effect & Withdrawal Stories from Readers:
+Tramadol Side Effect & Withdrawal Stories from Readers

 Arika in Washington is going through prolonged withdrawal: